Methow Watershed Council and Staff

 Sarah moved to the Methow Valley in 2017 with her husband Glenn, after many years of visiting and developing friendships.
 It's the perfect place to pursue love for flyfishing and working in her garden.
 Sarah has an Environmental Education - Communications degree from Huxley College, and is glad to have found this position with the Council

 and Foundation.
-She takes minutes at meetings, helps with outreach and grants, and holds the only paid position with the Methow Watershed Council.
+She performs administrative tasks, manages finances, takes minutes at meetings, helps with outreach and grants, and holds the only paid position with the Methow Watershed Council.

 Position #9 - Okanogan County